chasedurrett/react-i-ii-review/react-fundamentals.md

 1. What is React?

+  A JS framework for building single-page web apps that incorporates a virtual DOM and JSX.

 2. What is create-react-app?

+Facebook's set up for compiling the necessary components to build a react app.

 3. What is Component Based Architecture?

+Reusable sections of code that allow for minimal repetition.

 4. What is JSX?

+Javascript that acts as html and is run through a compiler provided by react.

 5. What is the virtual DOM?

+a virtual copy of the DOM. is synced in memory with the DOM that allows only changed components to have to re-render to save load times.

 6. What is unidirectional (one-way) data flow?

+Data flows from top to bottom, parent to child--NOT from child to parent

 ### Understand